Images

 Background

-The ID.4 was Volkswagen's first global EV, launched in 2020 and tasked with accounting for a third of all the brand's EV sales around the world.
+The ID.4 was Volkswagen's first global EV, launched in the UK in early 2022 and tasked with accounting for a third of all the brand's EV sales around the world.
 It's that important, built not only in Germany (at VW's Zwickau plant) but also by factories in China and the US.
-Under the skin (and dimensionally) the ID.4 is much the same as its cousin, the Skoda Enyaq iV and (like that car) uses an extended version of the predominantly rear-driven MEB platform we first saw on the smaller ID.3.
+Under the skin (and dimensionally) the ID.4 is much the same as the three segment rivals that share its primarily rear-driven MEB platform, the Skoda Enyaq, the CUPRA Tavascan and the Ford Explorer.

 All though, hasn't really gone to plan for Volkswagen with this car.
 From launch, its fortunes were hit by Pandemic-related shutdowns and lockdowns, then production suffered due to the global semiconductor shortage and the Russian invasion of Ukraine.
 As well as all of that, there were criticisms of the original model's performance, driving range and cabin quality.
-All of which makes the introduction of the updated model launched in late 2023, the car we look at here, particularly significant.
+In 2024, Volkswagen announced an improved model which cured some of these issues.
+Then in Spring 2026, there was a further update creating the car we're going to look at here.

 + More